Favouridowu02/TimeWise/Frontend/Mobile/README.md

-## this containes the Mobile codebase
+## this contains the Mobile codebase